US: Russia has committed crimes against humanity in Ukraine - NewsBreak

 The new determination underlines the “staggering extent” of suffering inflicted on Ukrainian civilians and “also reflects the deep commitment of the United States to holding members of Russia’s forces and other Russian officials accountable for their atrocities,” he said.

-“Every Russian attack … on every corner of our state will have concrete legal consequences for the terrorist state,” Zelenskyy said, citing attacks not just in the past year of war but dating back to 2014, when fighting with Russia-backed separatists in eastern Ukraine first broke out.

-The president did not refer specifically to Harris’ remarks or name any countries that had provided agreements on Russian accountability.

-Russia’s nearly yearlong invasion of Ukraine, has dominated discussions at the Munich conference, an annual gathering of security and defense officials from around the world.
-Harris told the assembled participants: “Let us all agree — on behalf of all the victims, both known and unknown, justice must be served.”
+Harris told the annual gathering of security and defense officials from around the world: "Let us all agree — on behalf of all the victims, both known and unknown, justice must be served.”

 “Such is our moral interest,” she said.
 “We also have a significant strategic interest.”

+“No nation is safe in a world where one country can violate the sovereignty and territorial integrity of another, where crimes against humanity are committed with impunity, where a country with imperialist ambitions can go unchecked,” Harris added.

-If Russian President Vladimir Putin succeeds in attacking international rules and norms, she said, “other authoritarian powers could seek to bend the world to their will, through coercion, disinformation and even brute force.”
+If Russian President Vladimir Putin succeeds in attacking international rules and norms, “other nations could feel emboldened to follow his violent example,” she said.
+“Other authoritarian powers could seek to bend the world to their will, through coercion, disinformation and even brute force.”

 Harris' audience Saturday didn't include any Russian officials.
 Conference organizers decided not to invite them this year.